digital-asset/daml/docs/source/app-dev/command-deduplication.rst

    .. _dedup-bounded-step-submit:

 #.
-Submit the command with the following parameters
+Submit the command with the following parameters:

-   - Set the :ref:`command ID <<com.daml.ledger.api.v1.Commands.command_id>>` to the chosen command ID from :ref:`step 1 <dedup-bounded-step-command-id>`.
+   - Set the :ref:`command ID <<com.daml.ledger.api.v1.Commands.command_id>>` to the chosen command ID from :ref:`Step 1 <dedup-bounded-step-command-id>`.

    - Set the :ref:`deduplication duration <com.daml.ledger.api.v1.Commands.deduplication_duration>` to the bound ``B``.